-One of the most delicious foods we came across in Xinjiang were street-side samsa.
+One of the most delicious foods we came across in Xinjiang were street-side Samsa.
 Baked in an oven similar to a naan-oven, these dumplings had a delicious mutton and onion filling.
 We ate them right as they came out of the oven.

 Nuts and Dried fruits

 Another thing you'll find in all the markets - as well as from street vendors selling them out of carts - is a variety of dried fruit and nuts.
-Most will be familiar - almonds, cashews, dried apricots - but be careful, we mistook apricot seeds for mini-almonds and got quite a shock a they're quite bitter.
-Most vendors are happy for you to sample some of their produce so you can decide before you buy.
+Most will be familiar - almonds, cashews, dried apricots - but be careful, we mistook apricot seeds for mini-almonds and got quite a shock they're quite bitter.
+Most vendors are happy for you to sample some of their products so you can decide before you buy.
 During our trip we had a constant supply of almonds, dried apricots, raisins and cashews going.